 Edited April 2016

 Right as Abbas Kiarostami seemed to leave the once-proud Iranian cinematic world behind for international super-stardom, Asghar Farhadi surges forth like a bullet into the international cinematic hierarchy and tells everyone to look Iran’s way for some of the most daring narrative cinema being produced today.
-A Seperation is as close to a perfect film as I’ve seen in years, exasperatingly constructed with the heft and storytelling grit of a classic drama out of the ’60s European New Wave.
+A Separation is as close to a perfect film as I’ve seen in years, exasperatingly constructed with the heft and storytelling grit of a classic drama out of the ’60s European New Wave.
 Harsh and impenetrable yet warm and inviting, it unfolds with the punctilious craft of a process-driven film that captures human flesh as it struggles to be at one with the cold, angular world around it.
 Particular in both visual symmetry and human understanding, it marries look, sound, and feel to a scrupulous whole that just demands to be seen.

-A Seperation plays like a laundry list of strengths, all of them massaged into a cohesive whole by Farhadi’s sympathetic hand.
+A Separation plays like a laundry list of strengths, all of them massaged into a cohesive whole by Farhadi’s sympathetic hand.
 The script is layered and understands both small gestures and grand emotions.
 The performances, headed by Leile Hatami and Peyman Moaddi as the film’s central couple whose marriage teeters on the knife’s edge, are pinpoint and lively.
 The film’s verisimilitude strikes with a potent, provocative sense of place and time.
 It also manages the incomparable feat of straddling the timeless and the timely, being attuned to the rhymes and rhythms of modern day Iran and its characters upper middle-class secular-religiosity without ever passing over the incomparably timeless political and social fable of the whole thing.

 The formalist in me weeps with joy at how effortlessly Farhadi defines his characters and their lives through pristine, dedicated camera shifts and frames that separate his characters with greater intensity as the narrative moves forward.
 He also takes to segmenting them off with diegetic framing devices such as glass panes even when they are in the same frame.
-But so much of what works with A Seperation is embedded in the core screenplay, which crams in more difficult thematic content in the opening credits than most movies would know what to do with in their entirety, never seeming forced or aimless tackling the political and social and making stopovers in the economic and tonally absurd.
+But so much of what works with A Separation is embedded in the core screenplay, which crams in more difficult thematic content in the opening credits than most movies would know what to do with in their entirety, never seeming forced or aimless tackling the political and social and making stopovers in the economic and tonally absurd.
 The best thing about the film might be how surface-level it all is; everything extends down to the core, but none of the film’s technique is willfully obtuse or complex for the sake of complexity.
 It’s all right there for the taking.

 Most spectacularly, and here is what separates (I couldn’t resist) Farhadi’s vision of life from the dry, arid Euro-mausoleums passing for life these days, is that despite the density of the narrative structure, Farhadi always finds time for moments of tonal variance as suggestions of fluctuating human energy that resist the drama of daily life, implicitly revealing the film resisting a purely dramatic “narrative” being imposed on to life.
 While a stairwell outside an apartment is arguably the source of tragic, dramatic conflict in the film, Farhadi refuses to purely define the space within this narrative conflict; he includes other scenes that convey a different energy around the stairwell, such as a playful bit when father and daughter race each other up the stairs.
 Even the shocking voluminousness of the cut to them already running up the stairs and laughing (the camera now moving as well), overtaking the quiet sound and stagnant camera in the shot before, presents this scene as an emotional shift in the film, as though it reflects another side of life that the narrative hides away.
 The fact that they are already running when the scene starts – that we don’t see the totality of the scene – also suggests that other flickers of life exist that we have not seen, that we are only privy to part of the characters’ constantly shifting experiences.